 - Indicators and criteria relevant to protecting the growth and reproduction of fish, crustaceans and shellfish are generally those discussed under WQO Aquatic ecosystems (see the beginning of Section 4). - There is a need to identify all aquatic food sources to ensure that appropriate management is in place to protect the human consumer. - The condition of the waterway must be suitable for both individual species and their habitats and must protect consumers from chemical contaminants that may accumulate in the tissues of aquatic foods or from human pathogens.
-Many waterways in NSW produce aquatic foods that are suitable for eating after cooking. - NSW Health should be consulted about issues that have a direct public health impact and concerns about the safety of aquatic foods should be brought to the attention of local Public Health Units. - The potential for members of the public, including those in Aboriginal communities, who gather shellfish for subsistence or non-commercial purposes to be exposed to pathogens by eating raw shellfish needs to be considered. - NSW Health recommends against the consumption of raw shellfish harvested on a noncommercial basis.
+Many waterways in NSW produce aquatic foods that are suitable for eating after cooking.

+- NSW Health should be consulted about issues that have a direct public health impact and concerns about the safety of aquatic foods should be brought to the attention of local Public Health Units. - The potential for members of the public, including those in Aboriginal communities, who gather shellfish for subsistence or non-commercial purposes to be exposed to pathogens by eating raw shellfish needs to be considered. - NSW Health recommends against the consumption of raw shellfish harvested on a noncommercial basis.
 All such shellfish should be thoroughly cooked to kill pathogens and minimise the risk of food poisoning.
-Cooking cannot remove algal toxins or chemical contaminants. - The potential presence of microbial pathogens (faecal bacteria, viruses, Cryptosporidium), algal and biotoxins and chemical contaminants needs to be considered when assessing the risks associated with shellfish consumption. - Commercial shellfish production requires good water quality.
-Estuarine water quality and shellfish monitoring for indicators of faecal pollution are of paramount importance in assuring shellfish quality and public health.
-In addition, an understanding of the catchment and actual and potential pollution sources that may impact on the water quality is essential. - The NSW Shellfish Quality Assurance Program aims to ensure that shellfish are taken from estuarine water to be sold for human consumption only if:
+Cooking cannot remove algal toxins or chemical contaminants. - The potential presence of microbial pathogens (faecal bacteria, viruses, Cryptosporidium), algal and biotoxins and chemical contaminants needs to be considered when assessing the risks associated with shellfish consumption.
+In addition, an understanding of the catchment and actual and potential pollution sources that may impact on the water quality is essential. - Water quality tests for faecal coliform bacteria are used as an indicator of the possible presence of human pathogens.
+Improved tests are being developed.